AlfonsNavarro/AlfonsNavarro.github.io/pages/research.md

 ## Introduction

-During my career I have been mainly focused in the study of cancer biomarkers to identify patients at high risk of relapse after surgery and chemoresistance patients.
-To identify this patients, first, I dealed with pharmacogenomics, the study of polymorphisms and mutations in genes related with tretment metabolism and DNA repair occupied my first years of research.
+During my scientific career I have mainly focused on the study of prognostic biomarkers to identify cancer patients at high risk of relapse after surgery and/or chemoresistant patients.
+To identify these patients, I first focused on pharmacogenomics.
+The study of polymorphisms and mutations in genes related to treatment metabolism and DNA repair occupied my first years of research.

-After that stage, we begin to study the role of microRNAs in Cancer and recently I have extended my studies to other groups of non-coding RNAs, including lncRNAs, circRNAs or piwiRNAs.
+After that stage, we started to study the role of microRNAs in Cancer, and recently I have extended my studies to other groups of non-coding RNAs, including lncRNAs, circRNAs or piwiRNAs.

-I have worked in several tumor models including solid and hematologic malignancies but now I mainly focused in the study of non-coding RNAs in lung cancer.
+I have worked on several tumor models, including solid and hematological malignancies, but now I am centered on the study of non-coding RNAs in lung cancer.

-Recently, I have also begin to work with liquid biopsies and extracellular vesicles (exosomes) and also I have begin to work with embryonic and lung cancer patients derived organoids.
+I am also working with liquid biopsies and extracellular vesicles (exosomes), and recently I have begin to study embryonic and patient-derived lung cancer organoids.

 **Interests:** noncoding RNAs; microRNAs; piwiRNAs; lncRNAs; circularRNAs; extracellular vesicles; exosomes; biomarkers; lung cancer; colorectal cancer; lymphoma; leukemia; Hodgkin lymphoma; Multiple myeloma; organoids;